Access logs

 Platform-wide administration — users, teams, base numbers, server groups, SIP trunks, TLS materials, cron schedules, job history.
 Requires SUPERUSER.

-Per-team configuration — members, variables and secrets, header manipulation, API keys, team tools, subscription, notifications.
+Per-team configuration — members, egress trunks and pools, variables and secrets, header manipulation, API keys, team tools, subscription, notifications.
 Requires team ADMIN or SUPERUSER.

 Platform-wide control of SIP header manipulation — default global configs plus all team-specific configs.